ttoohey/yadah/packages/subsystem-pubsub/readme.md

 });
 const logger = createLogger({ pretty: true });
 const pubsub = createPubSub(knex);
+await pubsub.migrate();

-// create and boot services
+// create and boot domains
 const dataManager = new DataManager({ context, knex, pubsub });
-const services = dataManager.boot({ MyService });
+const domains = dataManager.boot({ MyDomain });

-// start services and subscribe to pubsub channel await dataManager.startup();
+// start domains and subscribe to pubsub channel await dataManager.startup();
-const subscription = pubsub.subscribe("myServiceExample");
+const subscription = pubsub.subscribe("myDomainExample");

 // `subscription` is a Readable stream.
 The custom event 'pubsub:ready'
 // indicates it is ready to receive messages subscription.on("pubsub:ready", () => {
-  // the "example" event is published to the "myServiceExample" channel. services.MyService.emit("example", { data: "example-payload" });
+  // the "example" event is published to the "myDomainExample" channel. domains.MyDomain.emit("example", { data: "example-payload" });
 });

 // read the first payload from the subscription